ravsain/DashBboard-Visualization/README.md

 # DashBboard-Visualization

-In this assignment you will use the free trial version of IBM Cognos Analytics Tool.
+In this assignment i am using the free trial version of IBM Cognos Analytics Tool.